reenor/py-practice/README.md

 ```
 > For more details, refer to [this](https://realpython.com/python-virtual-environments-a-primer/)

-3. Install all packages according to the configuration file `requirements.txt`
+3. Install all packages that the project needs according to the configuration file `requirements.txt`
 ```
 pip install -r requirements.txt
 ```